Call for Proposals

 Will there be a registration fee?

-In recognition of the unequal financial burden that the pandemic has placed on our community, registration fees will be optional.
-We encourage those with conference attendance budgets to contribute through paid registration.
-We are offering $0, $50, $100, and $250 options.
-These contributions will be used to offer volunteer stipends for students, practitioners, and emerging scholars and administrative and platform costs associated with dispersing these stipends.
-Registration fees will not be used to cover event staffing and other costs, which will be offered as in-kind contributions by UC Irvine’s Connected Learning Lab, MIT’s Scheller Teacher Education Program and Education Arcade, and the Learning Games Network.
+We are offering $20, $50, $100, and $250 registration options.
+The $20 registration will just cover the cost to register you on the Clowdr event platform.
+Any additional contributions will be used to offer volunteer stipends for students, practitioners, and emerging scholars and administrative and platform costs associated with dispersing these stipends.
+Registration fees will not be used to cover event staffing, which will be offered as in-kind contributions by UC Irvine’s Connected Learning Lab, MIT’s Scheller Teacher Education Program and Education Arcade, and the Learning Games Network.

 What happens with papers, presentations and sessions that were accepted for the cancelled CLS2020?